-We cloned the pluripotent cell specific transcription factor Nanog using a genetic screen for enhanced self-renewal.
-As Nanog allows ES cells to self-renew under conditions in which they would normally differentiate, we named it after Tir nan Og, the mythological Celtic land of the ever-young.
-We are using Nanog as a molecular route into understanding of pluripotent cell regulation.
+We identified a master molecule that regulates the process of cell self-renewal and cell differentiation.
+As this molecule allows ES cells to self-renew under conditions in which they would normally differentiate, we named it Nanog, after Tir nan Og, the mythological Celtic land of the ever-young, where visitors remain unaged.
+We use Nanog as a tool to unlock the secrets of pluripotent cell regulation.

-We have found that undifferentiated ES cells are not all the same.
+Not all undifferentiated ES cells are the same.
 In fact undifferentiated ES cells fluctuate between states of high Nanog expression, associated with a high probability of self-renewal, and low Nanog, associated with a pre-disposition towards differentiation.
-Therefore loss of Nanog can be dissociated from commitment to differentiation.
+Therefore loss of Nanog can be dissociated from commitment to differentiate.

 Nanog heterogeneity is affected by another pluripotency transcription factor, Oct4, but not in the way that might at first be expected.
 Oct4 positively regulates Nanog, so it was a surprise to find that Oct4+/- ES cells showed homogenous high Nanog expression.
 In work published in May 2013 in Cell Stem Cell we show that Oct4+/- cells have increased expression of Wnt pathway ligands and increased sensitivity to LIF.
-In collaboration with Huck-Hui Ng's lab at the A-star Genome Institute of Singapore we show by Chip-Seq analysis that, paradoxically, Oct4+/- ES cells have enhanced binding of Oct4 to the chromatin at key nodes in the pluripotency gene regulatory network.
-This reinforced positive feedback may explain the high homogenous expression of Esrrb, Klf4 and Nanog and the resulting robust self renewal of Oct4+/- ES cells.
+With Huck-Hui Ng's lab at the A-star Genome Institute of Singapore we showed by Chip-Seq analysis that, paradoxically, Oct4+/- ES cells have enhanced binding of Oct4 to the chromatin at key nodes in the pluripotency gene regulatory network.
+This reinforced positive feedback may explain the high homogenous expression of Esrrb, Klf4 and Nanog and the resulting robust self-renewal of Oct4+/- ES cells.

 To understand how Nanog works, we need to know how it interacts with its partner proteins, including itself.
 We have shown that Nanog exists in equilibrium between monomeric and dimeric forms (Kd of 3 µM).
 The dimerisation region is a sequence in which every fifth amino acid is tryptophan, and is essential for Nanog to confer cytokine independent self-renewal.

-To identify partner proteins important in mediating Nanog function, we have collaborated with Raymond Poot's lab at Erasmus Medical Center, Rotterdam, to develop an affinity purification method coupled to mass spectrometric identification of proteins.
-We have used this approach re-iteratively to identify an extended network of interacting proteins centred on Oct4.
+To identify partner proteins important in mediating Nanog function, we collaborated with Raymond Poot's lab at Erasmus Medical Center, Rotterdam, to develop an affinity purification method coupled to mass spectrometric identification of proteins.
+This approach was used re-iteratively to identify a network of interacting proteins centred on Oct4.
 In work published in the EMBO Journal in August 2013 we have extended this approach to Nanog (see Figure).
 This allowed us to define the residues mediating interaction between Nanog and Sox2 proteins.
 We are continuing to investigate the residues mediating interaction of Nanog with partners to uncover the extent to which the same residues are used for other interactions in the network and to define the quantitative parameters involved.

 As well as identifying partner proteins for Nanog, it is important to understand how Nanog mediates changes in gene expression.
 We have used Nanog-null ES cells carrying Tamoxifen-inducible Nanog protein to do this.
 Using bioinformatics tools (www.geneprof.org) developed by Simon Tomlinson's group, we have identified the genes that directly respond to Nanog protein.
 Surprisingly, in contrast to the many thousands of genes which bind Nanog in global chromatin immunoprecipitation studies, less than 100 genes change expression upon Nanog activation.

 The transcription factor showing the strongest upregulation by Nanog is Essrb.
 In work published in October 2012 in Cell Stem Cell we show that Esrrb delivers many of the functional outputs of Nanog.
-Of particular note is our demonstration that cytokine-independent self renewal requires Esrrb, neatly closing a circle that began with our cloning of Nanog in 2003 on the basis of its ability to confer cytokine independent self-renewal.
+Of particular note is our demonstration that cytokine-independent self-renewal requires Esrrb, neatly closing a circle that began with our cloning of Nanog in 2003 on the basis of its ability to confer cytokine independent self-renewal.
 However, Esrrb does not fulfil all the functions of Nanog, so we are continuing our investigations to determine whether a combination of Esrrb with other Nanog targets can quantitatively substitute for Nanog activity.

 In collaboration with Val Wilson's group we have investigated the loss of pluripotency in embryos.
 In work published in July 2012 in Development we find that pluripotency disappears at the onset of somite formation, when Nanog expression is switched off and as Oct4 levels decline.
 Excitingly, we are able to reverse this loss of pluripotency by re-expression of Oct4.

-Although Nanog -/- ES cells maintain somatic pluripotency, Nanog is required for primordial germ cell development between E11.5 and E12.5.
+Although Nanog -/- ES cells maintain somatic pluripotency, efficient primordial germ cell development between E11.5 and E12.5 requires Nanog.
 This indicates that Nanog functions in vivo at two developmental time points (E3.5 and E11.5) that coincide with periods of major epigenetic reprogramming that include reactivation of both X chromosomes in females.
-We shall therefore extend on analyses of the pluripotency transcription factors to examine the fundamental similarities in transcription factor function occuring at both of these times.
+We are extending analyses of the pluripotency transcription factors to examine the fundamental similarities in transcription factor function occurring at both of these times.

 We always welcome speculative approaches from people with a strong work ethic and with a genuine interest in the fundamental controls of pluripotent stem cell function.
 Please address informal enquiries to firstname.lastname@example.org